mtlynch/slide-decks/content/nerds-2023/_index.md

 ## Answer questions with the code itself

-* If your reviewer has this question, others will likely have the same question
+* If your reviewer has this question, others will too

 ---